Feature Points

 Additional Information

-This significant poster serves as testament to home front sacrifices during the Great War.
-It documents how industrial workers faced mortal dangers supporting overseas operations, revealing workplace contributions often overlooked.
-This makes it a compelling addition to any collection celebrating World War I industrial history or occupational safety evolution.
+This historic poster serves as testament to American naval power projection during the Great War.
+It documents transformation from coastal defense to global maritime force, capturing recruitment urgency that built modern capabilities.
+This makes it a remarkable addition to any collection celebrating World War I history, naval heritage, or military artwork.